ruby-jokes/job_interview/README.md

 The authors would also like to thank:

-- That one fellow we promised we'd put here, befire we forgot his name (If you're him, let us know)
+- That one fellow we promised we'd put here, before we forgot his name (If you're him, let us know)

 ## LICENSE